 The employee shall inspect the entire personal fall arrest system prior to every use.
-The competent person will inspect the entire system in use at the initial installation and yearly thereafter.
+The competent person will inspect the entire system in use at the initial installation and weekly thereafter.
 The visual inspection of a personal fall arrest system shall follow the manufacturer's recommendations.
 Any components of a personal fall arrest system noted to be damaged shall be removed from service immediately.
-Yearly inspection checklists are maintained by the competent person or can be accessed here.
-Before use inspections shall be done at time of checkout and maintained near equipment.